Enterprise Privacy & Compliance Framework — BlueNexus

 Compliance obligations AML/CTF, tax, legal duties Article 6(1)(c)

-When we are the Processor, the Development/Enterprise Customer determines the lawful basis.
+When BlueNexus is the Processor, the Developer/Enterprise Customer determines the lawful basis.

 3. Special Category Data (Articles 9 & 10)